tinamengxq/GDIM32-Final/README.md

 These contributions were supportive in nature, while my primary focus remained on player control and interaction functionality.

 **Reflection:**
 Our original proposal outlined the general interaction concept quite clearly, but during development, I realized that implementing interaction systems requires careful tuning of numerical thresholds and detection logic.
+I realized that even a small change in the dot threshold (for example from 0.7 to 0.85) significantly changed how strict the detection felt.

 Small values such as camera sensitivity, interaction distance, and view-angle thresholds significantly impact player experience.